danbev/learning-iot/notes/rp.md

 shows the change in voltage, the input pin changes values in the GPIO_IN register, and I can see the interrupt registers are also getting updated.

-The reason for this was the I discovered that I was not clearning/unpending the interrupt.
-Adding an unpend call allowed the intertupt handler to be invoked.
-So I'm still having issue with this and I need to dig further.

-Lets check if the NVIC regiseters are actually set or cleared.
+Lets check if the `NVIC` registers are actually set or cleared.

 Checking `NVIC_ISER` (interrupt set-enable):
 ```